3620849/hapoalim_app/README.md

 1) application use mainApp
 2) please specify port if needed in src\main\resources\application.properties file by default it is 8081 if you will specify another port pleas change ocrApiUrl in first application respectively

+# web_source_code
+No need any actions this only for survey all web part compiled and stored in mainApp so mainApp need be run in some servlet container like Tomcat